bruin-underwater-robotics/2022-2023/README.md

-# This is the Github Repository for the test stand data
+# This is the Github Repository for all test stand data